isacucho/FnMacAssistant/README.md

 **note:** The game can be played with keyboard and mouse, but a controller is needed to login and to interact with the lobby (ready up, select gamemode, change skin, etc.)

-**note 2:** The screen size will be in an iPad's screen size format, so you may see black bars on the edges of your screen.
-I haven't found a way to make the game fullscreen yet.
+~~**note 2:** The screen size will be in an iPad's screen size format, so you may see black bars on the edges of your screen.
+I haven't found a way to make the game fullscreen yet.~~ <br>
+The Fortnite fullscreen patch is now live!
+Make sure to select the Fullscreen IPA when downloading with FnMasAssistant for it to work.

-If anyone manages to solve any of this two issues, open a request and I'll try to implement it!
+If anyone manages to solve the controller issue, open a request (or PM me on discord) and I'll try to implement it!
 <hr/>

 <h2>Instructions:</h2>